rwash/rwash.github.io/research.md

 ---

 I have three active projects going right now.
 Each project, though, often has multiple studies and papers.
-All three projects concern questions about how the technological design of social computing / social media systems influences the user behavior on those systems.
-In short, I am trying to understand incentive mechanisms in social computing: causal relationships between technology designs and user behavior that can be re-used across many different types of social media systems.
+In general, I am interested in how people reason about and make decisions about using technology, and then how we can better design those technologies to work with those reasoning processes to create valuable socio-technical systems.

 Socio-Technical Design of Crowdfunding Websites
 -----------------------------------------------